spaceprofessor/aed-handout/HAAE-D01_Handout.md

 # Indroduction to Atmospheric Entry

-*This handout was created exclusively for the course "Hypersonic Aerodynamics and Atmospheric Entry" at FH Aachen University of Applied Sciences by Prof. Dr. Bernd Dachwald*
+*This handout was created exclusively for the course "Hypersonic Aerodynamics and Atmospheric Entry" at FH Aachen University of Applied Sciences by Prof. Dr. Bernd Dachwald.
+It contains copyright-protected material.
+Therefore, it may **not** be used for purposes other than educational and scientific work by students of FH Aachen University of Applied Sciences.
+It is not allowed to redistribute it in any form.*

 ![](figures/haae-d01_intro_Seite_01.png)